Advice For Private Tutors Providing Private Tuition -

 As in any profession, there are always going to be competitors.
-There will always be competing private tutors offering a private
+There will always be competing private teachers offering a private

-tuition service like you in your area.
-However bear in mind that no two tutors will tailor their tutoring services to be exact and that no two
+tutoring business like yours in your area.
+However bear in mind that no two tutors will tailor their services to be exact and that no two

 individuals are the same.
-As time goes by and you build up a reputable private tuition business, a good reputation and proof that you can deliver
+As time goes by and you build up a reputable home tuition business, a good reputation and proof that you can deliver

 the goods matter.
 Never question your ability as a private tutor or the fact that you are offering a first class tutoring service by helping so

 many students to achieve their educational goals.
 This will always speak volumes to past and future clients so that your service will go from